ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Abstract

 \section{Abstract}

-The ACPBench dataset provides atomic reasoning tasks required for efficient planning.
-The dataset is aimed at distilling the complex plan generation task into separate atomic reasoning tasks in their easiest possible form, boolean or multiple-choice questions, where the model has to choose the right answer from the provided options.
-While the aim of ACPBench is to test the simplest form of reasoning about action and change, when tasked with planning, a model does not typically have options to choose from and thus the reasoning required for planning dictates an open-ended, generative form for these tasks.
-To that end, we introduce ACPBench Hard, a generative version of ACPBench, with open-ended questions which the model needs to answer.
+We introduce ACPBench Hard, a dataset of generative, open-ended questions which LLM models needs to answer in order to plan.
 Models that perform well on these tasks could in principle be integrated into a planner or be used directly as a policy.
 We discuss the complexity of these tasks as well as the complexity of validating the correctness of their answers and present validation algorithms for each task.
-Equipped with these validators, we test the performance of a variety of models on our tasks and find that for most of these tasks the performance of even the largest models is still subpar.
-Our experiments show that no model outperforms another in these tasks and with a few exceptions all tested language models score below 65\%, indicating that even the current frontier language models have a long way to go before they can reliably reason about planning.
-In fact, even the so-called reasoning models struggle with solving these reasoning tasks.
+Equipped with these validators, we test the performance of a variety of models on our tasks and find that for most of these tasks, the performance of even the largest models is still subpar.
+The models do not possess even the most basic capability of identifying which actions can be performed in a given state.
+No model outperforms any other on our proposed tasks and, with a few exceptions, all tested language models score below 65\%, indicating that even the current frontier language models as well as so-called reasoning models have a long way to go before they can reliably reason about planning. \footnote{ACPBench Hard collection is publicly available, see \url{https://ibm.github.io/ACPBench}}.